kanekoshoyu/exchange-collection/README.md

   - [ ] package models with opinionated trait per language

 ## notes
-- the `ag` command seems to be deprecated and cannot generate code properly, use 'asyncapi generate' instead
+- the `ag` command seems to be deprecated and cannot generate code properly, use `asyncapi generate` instead
 - you can install `asyncapi-preview` extension on vs code for preview
 - comnunity AsyncAPI templates like `python-sanic-template` are not working properly

-## partnership
+## partnership & recruitment
 I keep this project opensource so that everyone can take part of it.
 If you have any OpenAPI / AsyncAPI document for a crypto exchange, you are more than welcome to add with a pull request, or I am willing to purchase at reasonable cost as well.
-If you want to get an exchange integrated, I can help get that up for an one-off cost in one week, just enough to pay my freelancing partner to get it done.
 Please contact [Sho](https://github.com/kanekoshoyu) for partnerships.

-## recruitment
 #### OpenAPI / AsyncAPI Author
 I am gathering API doc with @pakTech786 would be great if more people can help with it.
 #### TypeScript AsyncAPI Template Developer
 > [asyncapi-rust-ws-template](https://github.com/kanekoshoyu/asyncapi-rust-ws-template)

 I have set up a repo to develop AsyncAPI template for Rust WS in React.
-I want a version for python as well.
+I want a version for python/go as well.
 I am not a TS expert, so I would love to have an expert to accelarate development.

 ## see also
+- [exchange-collection-rust](https://github.com/kanekoshoyu/exchange-collection-rust) - rust client generated from exchange-collection
 - [guilder](https://github.com/kanekoshoyu/guilder) - Unopinionated Cross-Exchange Crypto Trading Library
 - [asyncapi-rust-ws-template](https://github.com/kanekoshoyu/asyncapi-rust-ws-template) - AsyncAPI Template for Generating Rust WebSocket Client
 - [kucoin-arbitrage](https://github.com/kanekoshoyu/kucoin_arbitrage) - KuCoin Cyclic Arbitrage, in Tokio Rust (legacy)